Table of Contents

-If you’ve ever bought or sold a small business or had one appraised, you’ve likely encountered the term “Seller’s Discretionary Earnings” (SDE).
+If you’ve ever bought or sold a small business or had one appraised, you’ve likely encountered the term Seller’s Discretionary Earnings (SDE).
 You might wonder, “Discretionary earnings?
 My earnings aren’t discretionary at all!”
 Let’s delve into this often-misunderstood concept and compare it to EBITDA, another prevalent earnings measure.
+Understanding the difference between SDE vs EBITDA is essential for accurate valuation, especially when determining a fair asking price or making investment decisions.

 What is Seller’s Discretionary Earnings?

 SDE is primarily used in valuing and selling “Main Street” businesses.
 While “Main Street” is not precisely defined, it typically refers to owner-operated companies with less than $5 million in revenue.
 In contrast, larger businesses generally rely on EBITDA.
+If you’re wondering, what is SDE in business, it’s essentially a simplified profit measure tailored to owner-operated businesses.

 SDE vs. EBITDA

-The formula for SDE is SDE = Adjusted EBITDA + Owner Compensation (one full-time owner).
-EBITDA is calculated as EBITDA = Net Earnings + Interest + Taxes + Depreciation + Amortization.
+EBITDA = Net Earnings + Interest + Taxes + Depreciation + Amortization.

 Normalization Adjustments